 But some very small children find the oboe is too long and this makes it difficult for them to hold while maintaining a good posture.
 If your child is very small, perhaps consider starting them on recorder first.
 They will learn to co-ordinate their fingers and to read music.
 This will help them to progress more quickly when they transfer to oboe.

 At Grade 4 an upgrade to an oboe with more keys is the next step.
-Notes that can’t be played on the Rocket and the Junior oboe, such as low B, B flat, alternative E flat and a B – #C trill, will be needed to play the more advanced repertoire at Grade 4 and to fulfill the technical requirements of the higher levels.
+Notes that can’t be played on the Junior oboe, such as low B, B flat, alternative E flat and a B – #C trill, will be needed to play the more advanced repertoire at Grade 4 and to fulfill the technical requirements of the higher levels.
 The Rigoutat Delphine has all the necessary keys and is ideal for younger students who have outgrown their basic beginner instruments.The Delphine is designed for smaller hands and has a covered D key that makes it easier to play.
 The KGe Hybrid Academy or the easy care KGe Lan Mei have similar key work to a professional oboe and are also suitable for students who have progressed to an Intermediate level.

 Oboe for beginners at High School